-A hill cut can be left in place with a variance if it is not limiting forest ecosystem function or equivalent land capability of the site as a whole (as discussed in Section 3) and if the following requirements are met:
+A hill cut may be left in place with a variance if the site has the following characteristics:

-- The site passes the Forested Land Criteria for vegetation3: - o If the site was reclaimed prior to June 1, 2007 and was seeded with grasses: Minimum 80% compatible vegetation cover based on the seed mix and the plants are healthy4. - o If a Natural Recovery Site (regardless of reclamation date): A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy. - o If a Planted Site: A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy. - The hill cut presents a low risk to the safety of wildlife, livestock or recreational and traditional users (including ATV/UTV/snowmobile users).
+- 1. The site passes the Forested Land Criteria for vegetation3: - If the site was reclaimed prior to June 1, 2007 and was seeded with grasses: Minimum 80% compatible vegetation cover based on the seed mix and the plants are healthy4. - Natural Recovery Site (regardless of reclamation date): A minimum of 25% canopy cover of herbaceous species; and a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy. - Planted Site: A minimum of 25% canopy cover of herbaceous species; and a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy. - 2.
+The hill cut presents a low risk to the safety of wildlife, livestock, or recreational and traditional users (including ATV/UTV/snowmobile users).
 As such, hill cuts can only be left in place if they have gradual slopes (<3:1 or 33%) that are not prone to collapse.

 There are a few exceptions to this based on a risk-management approach: The risk associated with a safety hazard has two components: probability (i.e., likelihood of occurrence) and severity (i.e., consequences of occurrence).
-Although the severity of an individual subsided area remains
+Although the severity of an individual subsided area remains constant unless reclamation activities are conducted to remove it, the probability of occurrence is affected by the location of the site.
+Sites that have a low likelihood of land users encountering the